Time (magazine): Time for Kids

 Time for Kids is a division magazine of Time that is specially published for children and is mainly distributed in classrooms.
 TFK contains some national news, a "Cartoon of the Week", and a variety of articles concerning popular culture.
 An annual issue concerning the environment is distributed near the end of the U.S. school term.
 The publication rarely exceeds ten pages front and back.

+Time Africa

+Time Africa launched on digital platforms in September 2025 in collaboration with Global Venture Partners.

 Time Canada

 From 1942 until 1979, Time had a Canadian edition that included an insert of five pages of locally produced content and occasional Canadian covers.
 Following changes in the tax status of Canadian editions of American magazines, Time closed Canadian bureaus, except for Ottawa, and published identical content to the US edition but with Canadian advertising.

 In December 2008, Time discontinued publishing a Canadian edition.

+Time France

+In December 2025, Time France became the first ever foreign licensed edition of Time magazine.
+It is published quarterly by 360BusinessMedia and 100,000 copies are printed of each issue.
+The magazine is distributed across France, Belgium, Luxembourg, Switzerland and Monaco.

+The cover of the first issue featured American actress Angelina Jolie.

 Time LightBox

 Time LightBox is a photography blog created and curated by the magazine's photo department that was launched in 2011.
 In 2011, Life picked LightBox for its Photo Blog Awards.